WorldEditAxe/HypixelDiscordBridge/README.md

 **NOTICE:** This Hypixel bot is based on top of a non-conventional client (Mineflayer).
 By using the software, there is a small chance for the bot to flag Hypixel's Watchdog and get the bot banned.
 Hypixel chatbots are somewhat in a gray area, use at your own risk.

+## DISCONTINUED
+This bot was made roughly 3 years ago (as of 2024) for a now inactive and abandoned Hypixel guild.
+Additionally, I no longer play on Hypixel myself.
+As such, I have decided to relicense, publicize, and archive this repository in hopes that others might find this useful.
+Please do note that a lot has changed since then, and some tweaking might be required to make the old code work today.
+AFAIK `oldMain.js` is the only functional version of the bot; `main.ts` was an incomplete rewrite that I never ended up finishing.
+You probably don't even want to touch that spaghetti code anyway :P

 # Features
 * Supports two way chat.
 You can send messages from Discord to Hypixel and vice versa.
 * Microsoft account support.